AMMA02/snipe-it-assets-managment/README.md

 ## Future Improvements

 - Add HTTPS with SSL
+- Increase security by restricting access so no one outside the company network can access the system
 - Configure domain name
 - Add automated backups
 - Create the APT to intgrat With Our Odoo System